Brain Aneurysm Research Advocacy

 - Worldwide, half of the nearly 500,000 people killed annually by brain aneurysms are younger than 50.

 The next step was to provide context for brain aneurysm research.
-At present the federal government spends about $5 million a year on brain aneurysm research.That’s about 83 cents a year for each person affected by the disease.This is far less than federal spending on research into cancers and other types of diseases.
+At present the federal government spends between $2 million and $5 million a year on brain aneurysm research.That’s about 83 cents a year for each person affected by the disease.This is far less than federal spending on research into cancers and other types of diseases.

-The advocates had two basic requests in the meetings last month:
+The advocates had two basic requests in their meetings on the Hill:

-- Support “Ellie’s Law,” which would provide $5 million a year for five years to the National Institute of Neurological Disorders and Stroke, for comprehensive research into unruptured brain aneurysms.
+- Support “Ellie’s Law,” which would provide $5 million a year for five years to the National Institute of Neurological Disorders and Stroke (NINDS), for comprehensive research into unruptured brain aneurysms.

 - Support language in an Appropriations Committee report now being written that would encourage the National Institute of Health to boost support for brain aneurysm research.

 The key part of our argument was that prevention -- including imaging, screening, and coiling and other interventional techniques -- can save huge amounts of money as well as personal harm, and that research is crucial to continuing recent advances in these areas.
-Bob and Emily met with the staffs of seven U.S. Reps. and Senators, including Sherrod Brown of Ohio and Mitch McConnell of Kentucky, former House Appropriations Chair Hal Rogers.
-We briefly met personally with Ky.
-Rep. Thomas Massie.
-On the flight home to Cincinnati they met (and lobbied) Reps.
-Steve Chabot and Brad Wenstrup.
+Bob and Monica met with the staffs of five U.S. Reps. (including Thomas Massie of Northern Kentucky, who met with us in person) and three U.S. Senators, including Rob Portman and Sherrod Brown of Ohio and Mitch McConnell of Kentucky.
+On the flight in we had the chance to chat with U.S. Rep. Steve Chabot, and later had a formal meeting with his chief of staff.